yeoman/yeoman.io/app/generators.md

 };
 ```

 I've extracted the useful bits we haven't covered yet, just to point out one thing you may have been wondering: what if you need to execute an asynchronous task?
 Just call `this.async()`.
-This will return a function, that you then pass into your asynchronous task as a callback.
+This will return a function that you then pass into your asynchronous task as a callback.

 `this.async()` tells the handsome devil he needs to hang on a sec, while we resolve something.
 Then when the callback is executed, it pokes him in the shoulder until he wakes up, and he's back on to the next method.